Magyar vándor

-Magyar vándor (English: The Hungarian Strayer) is a 2004 Hungarian action comedy film directed by Gábor Herendi and starring Károly Gesztesi, János Gyuriska and Gyula Bodrogi.
+Magyar vándor (English: The Hungarian Strayer or Hungarian Vagabond) is a 2004 Hungarian action comedy film directed by Gábor Herendi and starring Károly Gesztesi, János Gyuriska and Gyula Bodrogi.
+The plot contains elements of time travel fiction.

-The main story
+Plot

 The seven leaders of the Hungarians wake up after a very hard party in Etelköz.
 Then they realise that their beloved Hungarians are gone without them to conquest...
 In this exciting movie the leaders have to find the new home, and their people as well.
 During their migration they live through the history of Hungary, both the comic and tragicomic episodes, but instead of forests and castles, they occupy inns and hotels, and they are fighting with harem girls instead of Mongols or Tatars.
 And the big battle is not with weapons and guns, but on a soccer field, with a football and two teams...